The dispersion and propagation of topological Langmuir-cyclotron waves in cold magnetized plasmas: The isofrequency contours of the TLCW

 \subsection{The frequency range of the TLCW}

-When the TLCW exists at the interface between two regions of different topological phases, it will fall in the common frequency gap of the bulk waves shared by the two regions.
-We denote the frequency of the first and second branches of bulk waves by $\omega_{1}(k_{y},k_{z})$ and $\omega_{2}(k_{y},k_{z})$, respectively.
-In each region, the frequency gap is between the top of the first branch $\max_{k_{y}}(\omega_{1})$ and the bottom of the second branch $\min_{k_{y}}(\omega_{2})$ \cite{fu2021topological}.
+When the TLCW exists at the interface between two regions of different topological phases, it will fall into the common frequency gap of the bulk waves shared by the two regions.
+At the interface between two regions of different topological phases, a topological edge mode, also known as the spectral flow \citep{Faure2019,delplace2022berry,qin2022topological}, exists and it transits between the spectrum corresponding to the two regions.
+Specifically, in this paper, we define TLCW to be the topological edge mode in the frequency gap between the bulk spectrum.
+As shown later, mode within the bulk frequency gap is immune to back-scattering.
+Strictly speaking, frequencies of topological edge modes can overlap with the bulk spectrum, which is evident from the numerical results shown in Fig.\,\ref{fig:isofreq_nontrivial}.
+This is expected since the topological mode connects the gaped bands of the bulk spectrum.
+But to simplify the discussion with respect to the topological robustness, in the present context we choose to define TLCW in a narrow sense as the topological mode whose frequency is in the gap of the bulk bands.
+This restriction simplifies the discussion with respect to the topological robustness.
+We denote the frequencies of the first and second branches of bulk waves by $\omega_{1}(k_{y},k_{z})$ and $\omega_{2}(k_{y},k_{z})$, respectively.
+In each region, the frequency gap is between the top of the first branch $\max_{k_{y}}(\omega_{1})$ and the bottom of the second branch $\min_{k_{y}}(\omega_{2})$ \citep{fu2021topological}.
 Using this property, we obtain the possible frequency gap in each region, which can be written as

 Therefore, the common range given by the inequality above from the two regions determines the frequency range of possible TLCW.
+In other words, we need to solve inequality (\ref{eq:possible_range}) when TLCW exists, i.e., under the constraint of condition (\ref{eq:condition}).
+For simplicity, we define $k_{i}^{\pm}\equiv k^{\pm}(\omega_{\mathrm{p},i},\Omega)$ for $i=1,2$.